 Sheffield Tasmania has a very pro-active tourism committee.
 By 1980 the town faced certain decline, as did similar farming centres all around the country.
-But one bright spark was to suggest something that changed the course of the town’s history… and fortunes.
+But one bright spark was to suggest something that changed the course of the town’s history and fortunes.

-Despite a spectacular location at the foothills of Mount Roland in the north west of Tasmania, Sheffield still needed a unique angle to attract tourists.
+Despite a spectacular location at the foothills of Mount Roland in north west Tasmania, Sheffield still needed a unique angle to attract tourists.
 The solution?
 An outdoor art gallery of murals, painted on any available surface.

 The nearby town of Railton has a similar population, and they’ve also adopted the outdoor gallery theme of Kentish.
 Instead of murals however, Railton have claimed the Town of Topiary as their title.
 It’s lucky Tasmanian devils and spotted quolls are carnivores; although the native wombat might cause some damage to those hedges!

 Not content with just being the Town of Murals, Sheffield hosts an annual Mural Fest.
 Each Easter, artists are selected to compete for the major prize of $6,000, painting with an audience over the week-long festival.
 After the event, the new murals remain in the town park for 12 months, with most being available for purchase by the public.